 The Times reported Dr King's comments that segregated living creates bitterness and deprivation which pollute the national health and his belief that equal opportunity for education, training and employment must be provided without regard to class or colour.
 At the time, migration was a hot topic: movement from the fast declining British Empire in the 1950s and 1960s had led government officials to consider the management of how migration would work.

 In the press conference, Dr King warned that immigration laws based on colour would be totally out of keeping with the laws of God.

 Speaking out for peace

-Dr King was awarded the Nobel Peace Prize in Oslo, Norway on 10 December 1964.
+Dr King was awarded the Nobel Peace Prize in Oslo, Norway on the 10th December 1964.
 In presenting the award, the Nobel Committee Chairman stated that he was ‘the first person in the Western world to have shown us that a struggle can be waged without violence.
 He is the first to make the message of brotherly love a reality in the course of his struggle, and he has brought this message to all men, to all nations and races.’

 Dr King accepted the award on behalf of the thousands of participants in the Civil Rights Movement, whom he described as a ‘mighty army of love’.
 King regarded the prize as a ‘commission’ that demanded that he move beyond ‘national allegiances’ to speak out for peace.